DARKSOULx69/DARKSOULx69-QT5Converter/README.md

-# DARKSOULx69-QT5Converter

-# QT5 Converter
+# QT5 Converter by DARKSOULx69

 PyQt5 Gui based application for conver .ui files into .py & .qrc files into .py.